 - You enroll in the ESPP by electing to defer a percentage of income or dollar amount from your paycheck into the plan (subject to certain limits set by the plan document or an annual IRS limit of $25,000).

-Your ESPP gives you the opportunity to buy shares at a great price.
-But once the shares are purchased, you are subject to the normal risk of owning stock, and you should have a strategy in place to manage that risk.
+Once the shares are purchased, you are subject to the normal risk of owning stock, and you should have a strategy in place to manage that risk.

 The Strategies You Should Know for Your Employee Stock Purchase Plan